itspire/http-common/README.md

-# http-common
+# Itspire - HTTP Common Classes

-Itspire HTTP Common Classes
+This library follows the PSR-12 convention.